freeCodeCamp/freeCodeCamp/guide/english/c/arrays-and-strings/index.md

 # Before you go on...
 ## A Review
-* Arrays are collections of variables.
+* Arrays homogeneous group of variables of same datatype.
-* Arrays have separate positions that can be declared with brackets, and accessed with square brackets.
+* Arrays have separate positions that can be declared within brackets, and accessed with square brackets.
-* Strings are arrays too, but we can treat them a little differently: they can be declared using double quotes, and printed using %s.
+* Strings are character array : they can be declared using double quotes, and printed using %s.
 * Strings have their own library, `string.h`, which has some handy functions to use.